Iran and six powers seek to recover momentum for nuclear deal

-Ahead of Tuesday’s start of formal talks, U.S. and Iranian officials separately discussed the fast-moving crisis in Iraq on Monday.
-Governments in Iran and Iraq share concern over the ascendancy of militant Sunni rebels there.
+On the sidelines of the five-day meeting in the Austrian capital, the fast-moving crisis in Iraq could also require the attention of U.S. and Iranian diplomats.
+The two countries share concern over the ascendancy of militant Sunni rebels there.

 With time running short if a risky extension of the nuclear talks is to be avoided, negotiators face huge challenges to bridge gaps in positions over the future scope of Iran’s nuclear programme in just five weeks.